hexmaster111/vbox-lowkey/README.md

 ### Credits
 Almost entire script is derived from https://github.com/hfiref0x/VBoxHardenedLoader⎋
 > I just made some edits to make it work for me.
+>> I just made some edits to make it work for me.